swanav/ee450-project-fall-22/README.md

 3. Implemented a frontend server, `serverM` which talks to the backend servers mentioned above over **UDP** and interfaces with the client application over **TCP**.
 Handles authentication and course information lookup requests.
 It also aggregates course lookup requests for multiple requests to respond to a bulk query.
 4. Implements a `client`, which talks to the frontend server, `serverM` and provides the user an interface to authenticate themselves and request information regarding courses.

 > This implementation contains extensive use of function pointers and macros to reduce code duplication and increase readability.
-Socket functionalities (TCP and UDP) have been carefully encapsulated in a separate `networking.h` file.
+Socket functionalities (TCP and UDP) have been carefully encapsulated in separate `networking.[ch]` files.
 The servers and the client reuse the same codebase to communicate over TCP and UDP.
-Please note that it is only the code that is being reused.
-The applications themselves do not share any runtime and operate in complete isolation.
+Please note that in accordance to the project guidelines, it is ***only the code that is being reused***.
+The applications themselves do not share any runtime and operate in ***complete isolation***.
 Where possible, the code employs macro guards to make it easy to understand which functions are accessible to which applications.

+> Similarly, since the `serverCS` and `serverEE` provide the same functionality to the user. `department_server.[ch]` implements the core functionality and both the department servers are implemented as wrappers around it.
+This allows for easy addition of new departments in the future without code duplication.

+> I had started this implementation to serve multiple clients at the same time, but didn't after clarifications received on class forum and time constraints.
+The codebase is structured to support this feature in the future with minimal changes.

 -----
 ***What your code files are and what each one of them does.
 (Please do not repeat the project description, just name your code files and briefly mention what they do).***